V-Rajasekar/cloud/Personal Finance/Basics of Stock Picking.md

  2. See there 5 years finanical records

 ## How to  value a stock ?
-what is the company doing?
+1. what is the company doing?
-How is there finance looks?
+2. How is there finance looks?
-> Check the companies annual report to see their business vertical.
+Check the companies annual report to see there business ver
 > Check there revenue chart ( Revenue and Earning before TAX)
 > Revenue (sales)
 > Earning before TAX(Profite)